Toma1129/Virtual-Assistant/README.md

 # Virtual-Assistant
-as like alaxa, google assistant install All the import librarys.
+as like alaxa, google assistant.
+Install All the import librarys.